By Ogova Ondego

-It is shortly before 4 pm when the master of ceremonies announces a break for prayer from the music performance that has been going on over the past hour.
+It is shortly before 4:00 PM when the master of ceremonies announces a break for prayer from the music performance that has been going on over the past hour.
 Although the performers get off the stage, music lovers remain standing or sitting in their respective positions, awaiting the prayer break to end so the cultural troupe may resume its unique traditional African performance.
 Under normal circumstances, the audience would have dispersed.
-But not when Dynamic Adungu Cultural Troupe from West Nile Province in north-western Uganda are the ones on stage at Forodhani Gardens in the ancient Indian Ocean Zanzibar archipelago.
+But not when Dynamic Adungu Cultural Troupe from West Nile Province in north-western Uganda are the ones on stage at Forodhani Gardens on the ancient Indian Ocean Zanzibar archipelago.
 OGOVA ONDEGO reports.

 Despite the onslaught of Globalisation that many people consider inimical to cultures and identities of the Developing World pushed through Western mass media, education and lifestyles, the Dynamic Adungu Cultural Troupe, under the leadership of Jimmy Adokuwun, is using music, dance and traditional instruments to preserve the culture and traditions of his Alur people.

 Over the past 15 years, Adokuwun and his group have used Adungu (a harp played by the Alur since time immemorial), Ndara (xylophone), Lukambe (thumb piano), Agwara (trumpet), orum, shakers, ankle bells and horns to entertain, educate and inform Ugandans and tourists on life during weddings, parties and other social functions in the Pearl of Africa.

 Of all the instruments the Dynamic Adungu uses, perhaps the Ndara is the most attention-grabbing.